vvye/smw-font/README.md

 The regular font.
 This is suitable for everyday use with large font sizes (where the font pixels are larger than the screen pixels).

 ### SMW Whole-Pixel Spacing
 Same as the SMW font above, but the space between characters is always a whole number of pixels (never half a pixel).
-This is suitable for cases where the screen pixels are the same size as the font pixels, so the screen doesn't have to render anything small than a pixel.
+This is suitable for cases where the font pixels are the same size as the screen pixels, so the screen doesn't have to render anything smaller than a pixel.

 ### SMW Monospace
 A monospace (fixed-with) font where every character takes up the same space.
 Some characters are different so they make better use of space.
 You could use this as a novelty programming font if you're so inclined.